justinjao/Journal_Catalogue_System/README.md

 - **Re-open cataloging system with previously open state** - after closing and re-opening the application, users should be able to resume where they left off, with their article records intact.

+## Phase 4: Task 2

+I chose to implement build upon my main class to make it more robust.

+One concern with entering in article titles from scientific journals is that they can sometimes be very long, which doesn't look great when trying to view all the other papers in the system.

+Therefore, I desired to ensure that they can only input strings of a certain length.

+The **Article** class (the main object class in my program) now throws a **StringTooLongException** if a user tries to call **setTitle** with a string parameter that is too long.